romainhu2306/RoMarin/README.md

 ## CODE
 - **part2_code.R** : contains the code relative to the second part of our report.
+- **score.R** : contains evaluation functions, such as RMSE and pinball loss.

 ## DATA
 - **Data0** : target feature and predictors for training ;